Welcome to the Ultimate Guide to Solar Panels in Georgia

 The end of Georgia’s decent-if-not-spectacular tax credits for solar installations was the last nail in the ROI coffin for solar purchases here.
 With no statewide incentives for installing solar panels, The Peach State ain’t so peachy for solar power.
 There is still hope, depending on where you live and how much your power company is willing to pay for the electricity from your panels.
 Read on to find out all about the ins and outs of policy, incentives, and investment returns for home solar power in Georgia.

 Questions?
 Our network of solar experts are on call to assist you.
 Simply sign up for personalized assistance on our special solar deals page.
 You can get discounted on-grid pricing as low as $4,000/kW!
 This is paired with the Georgia solar incentives you see below.

 The Solar Strategy section is focused on the 3 ways of paying for solar in Georgia, so you can decide which is best for you.
-We've created a tool that asks you a few questions about what you hope to get out of a solar purchase and recommends whether you should pursue a solar lease, loan, or outright purchase.
+We've created a tool that asks you a few questions and recommends whether you should pursue a solar lease, loan, or outright purchase.
 Then, we provide detailed analysis of how each works.

 The Policy Information section contains all our latest research on the rules set by lawmakers and the Public Utilities Commission, which determine how easy it is to go solar in Georgia.
 These policies and rules govern everything from renewable energy mandates to interconnection, and have a huge effect on the viability of solar.